 Will there be parking?

-There is a very high water table on this site and therefore we cannot dig down which mean no underground parking will be built.
+There is a very high water table on this site and therefore we cannot dig down which means there will be no underground parking.
+There will be a loading area on the site (not on the street as we have now) and lots of bicycle parking.
+Currently, there is not parking on-site.

 What is happening to the intersection at Ossington and Dundas?